d0r1h/Churn-Analysis/README.md

 ### DataSet:

-* Dataset taken from a Hackathon, and raw dataset can be downloaded from here.
+* Dataset has been taken from a Hackathon, and raw dataset can be downloaded from here.
 [Link](https://www.hackerearth.com/problem/machine-learning/predict-the-churn-risk-rate-11-fb7a760d/)
 * Cleaned and processed version of the data can be accessed from here.
 [Link](https://github.com/d0r1h/Churn-Analysis/blob/main/DataSet/churnclean.csv)